sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Clear goals are outlined for improvements to search documentation, to be completed next iteration.
 - **Work log:**
     - 2020-11-09: Planning and reading up on Divio's documentation system.
 Outcome has been changed to complete planning this iteration, and work on actually improving docs for next iteration.
+    - 2020-11-13: No update.
+I was focused on code monitoring, and this was bumped to a lower priority.

 ## 2020-10-19 to 2020-10-30